martinmorente-dev/42/README.md

 Duration: In progress

 For the people that doesn't know what is 42.
-42 is a programming campus located in [Polo digital](https://www.polodigital.eu/).
+42 is a programming campus located in [Polo digital](https://www.polodigital.eu/) that it's is that you learn on your own.
 If you have more interest you can navigate [here](https://www.fundaciontelefonica.com/empleabilidad/campus-42/)

 ## My Projects